iCliniq Logo

 • Currently, the placenta and the appetite hormone GDF15 are key reasons for hyperemesis gravidarum.

-• Other additional factors include the history of hyperemesis gravidarum in the first pregnancy, family history of nausea and vomiting, younger maternal age, high body weight, no previously completed pregnancy, allergies, restrictive diet, and carrying multiple fetuses.
+• Other additional factors include a history of hyperemesis gravidarum in the first pregnancy, family history of nausea and vomiting, younger maternal age, high body weight, no previously completed pregnancy, allergies, restrictive diet, and carrying multiple fetuses.

-• Also, some rare mutations in the gene coding for serotonin receptor, thyroid-stimulating hormone receptor, and ryanodine receptor 2 in families may also play a role in hyperemesis gravidarum.
+• Also, some rare mutations in the gene coding for serotonin receptor, thyroid-stimulating hormone receptor, and ryanodine receptor 2 in families may play a role in hyperemesis gravidarum.

 What Are the Signs and Symptoms of Hyperemesis Gravidarum?